-Zespri has been developing a 10-year view of supply and demand.
-The purpose is to set out an optimal view of sustainable growth over the very long term, with an aim of balancing volume growth with preserving value.
+Zespri develops a 10-year view of supply and demand.
+The purpose is to set out an optimal view of sustainable growth over the long-term, balancing volume growth with preserving value.

 Below is a graph demonstrating the level of volume Zespri believes it may achieve over the next 10 years.
-The graph shows that growth over the next 10 years is likely to be driven by SunGold, with an increase in supply from New Zealand sustainable at around 10 million trays per year.
-It is important to note that this graph is not a forecast, and the volume growth is subject to change, and the ranges are wide, recognising a number of factors.
-For example, returns for SunGold in the short term are expected to remain strong as demand outstrips supply but expected to moderate in the longer term as volumes come on.
-Further, Green in the short term is still potentially subject to swings in volume which will impact returns.
+The graph shows that growth over the next 10 years will continue to be driven by SunGold.
+It is important to note that the volume growth is subject to change.